AntonBaukin/embeddy/docs/config.md

 in the files inside the archive 2) to alter them via `-D...` definitions of the Java VM launch command.
-Actually, there is third one, 3) to set values in the OSGi configuration service, but this suits for the applied level or the OSGi services, not for the system level such as boot procedure, or the logging facility.
+Actually, there is third one, 3) to set values in the OSGi configuration service, but this suits for the applied level or the OSGi services, not for the system level such as the boot procedure, or the logging facility.

 Configuration files inside Embeddy archive are located